HarpurCriticalArchive/web/permissions.md

 July 2015**

 ### Notes
 <a name=FN1>1)</a> Harpur’s letters to Henry Kendall of 17 December 1865, 10 June 1866, 7 July 1866 and 15 October 1867 are held by the State Library of Victoria (Autograph collection, M5099–M5102).
-His letter to Kendall of 14 June 1851 if held by Trinity College, University of Melbourne (Rusden Papers).
+His letter to G. K. Rusden of 14 June 1851 is reproduced courtesy of the Trinity College Archives, Melbourne (Rusden Papers).
 The remainder are held by the Mitchell Library, State Library of NSW.

 <a name=FN2>2)</a> [The Creative Commons Licence](http://creativecommons.org/licenses/by-nc-sa/4.0/)

+<p class=last-modified>Last modified {last-modified}</p>